 I’m on a mission to find the best in denim!
 We know Levi’s are pretty much the OGs but what else is out there?
 I’ve heard girls rave about GRLFRND, Agolde, Paige, and JBrand to name a few but I wanted to find out for myself so I went ahead and ordered 6 different pairs and styles from Revolve and tried them all out!
 I’m listing the pros and cons for each pair here and ultimately which ones I sent back and which I kept.
 Turns out I didn’t love some of the more expensive pairs (I tried jeans that ranged from $60-225).
-I have try-ons for all these pairs saved under my “Revolve” highlight on IG.
+All these pairs except for the Good American brand are saved under my “Revolve” highlight on IG if you into see a full try on.
 So if you want to see these babies in action, be sure to check that out!
 (Side note, in the past I’ve had good luck with finding jeans at Abercrombie, American Eagle and Express but wanted to branch out and try some other brands).

 What I Look For In Denim